sshalem/Spring-Boot/06-Caching/README.md

 <img src="https://img.shields.io/badge/- 3.2.
 SimpleCacheConfiguration %20- green" height=30px>

-If we don't want to use ant provider , Spring provides `SimpleCacheConfiguration` which It uses `ConcurrentMapCacheManager`. </br>
+If we don't want to use ant provider , Spring provides `SimpleCacheConfiguration` , from JDK-ConcurrentMap-based-Cache which uses `ConcurrentMapCacheManager`. </br>
 Let's see a code example of how cache works with methods of: [`create(post)`](#-) [`read (get)`](#-) [`update(put)`](#-) [`delete`](#-)

 ### [Package](#-)